JohnLCaron/rlauxe/README.md

 creates an MVR for each ballot card selected for sampling, just as with a CLCA, except without the CVR.

-For the risk function, Rlaux uses the **AlphaMart** (aka ALPHA) function with the **ShrinkTrunkage** estimation of the true population mean (theta).
-ShrinkTrunkage uses a weighted average of an initial estimate of the mean with the measured mean of the mvrs as they are sampled.
+For the risk function, Rlaux uses the **AlphaMart** (aka ALPHA) function with the **ShrinkTrunkage** estimation of the true population mean.
+ShrinkTrunkage uses a weighted average of an initial estimate of the mean with the measured mean of the MVRs as they are sampled.
 The reported mean is used as the initial estimate of the mean.

 See [AlphaMart risk function](docs/AlphaMart.md) for details on the AlphaMart risk function.